Day 5 was our last day in Shanghai. Oh ya let me first share with you my accommodation info in Shanghai.

 I’ve only visited China once previously before this trip to Beijing (Great Wall), Chengdu and Tianjin via tour group in 2005.
 After coming back, I really have no desire to visit China again.
 I made an exception this time to Shanghai since I’ve always wanted to see The Bund.
 Ok so now I’ve seen it.
 Nothing special.
 Haha Maybe one day in the future I will try China again, to the mountain like Jam perhaps.

 I learned a lot from this trip.
 The most important thing is who you travel with.
 It’s vital to have the same or at least majority same wants and needs with your travel mates or else everything will go bonkers.
 Haha I found out I have lots of patience and compassion too.
-LOL My best travel buddy remain my sister.
+LOL My best travel buddy is my sister.
 We know how to give and take.
 Overall my trip to Shanghai and Hangzhou were so-so.
 It’s like I touched the cities but I never get to know the inside of it.
-So it remains like strangers to me.
+So it remains like stranger to me.

 My complete 2013 5D/4N Shanghai-Hangzhou travelogue: